Belden (NYSE:BDC) Issues FY 2021 Earnings Guidance

 Belden (NYSE:BDC) updated its FY 2021 earnings guidance on Wednesday.
 The company provided EPS guidance of $4.370-$4.570 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.680.
 The company issued revenue guidance of $2.32 billion-$2.35 billion, compared to the consensus revenue estimate of $2.17 billion.Belden also updated its Q3 2021 guidance to $1.110-$1.210 EPS.

-Several equities analysts have commented on the company.
-Stifel Nicolaus raised Belden from a hold rating to a buy rating and upped their price target for the company from $47.00 to $61.00 in a report on Friday, May 7th.
-The Goldman Sachs Group increased their target price on Belden from $39.00 to $46.00 and gave the stock a sell rating in a report on Friday, August 6th.
-Zacks Investment Research raised Belden from a hold rating to a strong-buy rating and set a $61.00 target price for the company in a report on Monday.
-Finally, TheStreet raised Belden from a c rating to a b- rating in a report on Wednesday, May 5th.
-One analyst has rated the stock with a sell rating, one has assigned a hold rating, one has assigned a buy rating and one has issued a strong buy rating to the stock.
-Belden has an average rating of Buy and a consensus target price of $53.00.
+A number of research analysts have recently issued reports on the stock.
+Zacks Investment Research upgraded shares of Belden from a hold rating to a strong-buy rating and set a $61.00 price target on the stock in a research report on Monday, August 9th.
+The Goldman Sachs Group lifted their price objective on shares of Belden from $39.00 to $46.00 and gave the company a sell rating in a research report on Friday, August 6th.
+Stifel Nicolaus upgraded shares of Belden from a hold rating to a buy rating and lifted their price objective for the company from $47.00 to $61.00 in a research report on Friday, May 7th.
+Finally, TheStreet upgraded shares of Belden from a c rating to a b- rating in a research report on Wednesday, May 5th.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating, one has given a buy rating and one has issued a strong buy rating to the stock.
+The stock has a consensus rating of Buy and a consensus target price of $53.00.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, July 7th.
-Investors of record on Thursday, June 17th were paid a $0.05 dividend.
-The ex-dividend date of this dividend was Wednesday, June 16th.
-This represents a $0.20 annualized dividend and a dividend yield of 0.36%.
-Belden’s dividend payout ratio is presently 7.27%.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, October 6th.
+Shareholders of record on Wednesday, September 15th will be paid a dividend of $0.05 per share.
+This represents a $0.20 annualized dividend and a yield of 0.38%.
+Belden’s payout ratio is 7.27%.

-In other Belden news, CEO Roel Vestjens sold 7,013 shares of the stock in a transaction that occurred on Thursday, August 5th.
+In other Belden news, CEO Roel Vestjens sold 7,013 shares of the firm’s stock in a transaction dated Thursday, August 5th.
 The shares were sold at an average price of $52.52, for a total transaction of $368,322.76.
-Following the transaction, the chief executive officer now owns 54,655 shares in the company, valued at approximately $2,870,480.60.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Company insiders own 0.52% of the company’s stock.
+Following the transaction, the chief executive officer now owns 54,655 shares of the company’s stock, valued at approximately $2,870,480.60.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+0.52% of the stock is currently owned by company insiders.

 Belden, Inc engages in the provision of innovative signal transmission solutions.
 It operates through the Enterprise Solutions and Industrial Solutions segments.
 The Enterprise Solutions segment offers network infrastructure solutions, as well as cabling and connectivity solutions for broadcast, commercial audio/video, and security applications.